adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 AYC is a highly responsive, no nonsense, easy to use, fast video downloader from the text based era.

-AYC is a **strictly personal** project that  **does not** come with any guarantees.
-The author is not obliged to provide any support, updates, features or fixes.
-This repo only has one branch.
-It may be updated anytime.

 ## Screenshots

 ![512](https://raw.githubusercontent.com/adithya-s-sekhar/advanced-youtube-client-ayc/main/Screenshots/screens2.png)